What's Actually in a Litre of Diesel

 The crack spread, the difference between crude oil and refined diesel, is the invisible layer.
 In normal times it’s stable enough to ignore.
 But “normal times” ended in 2022.
 European diesel refining capacity has been structurally reduced.
 Russian diesel exports to Europe, which used to be a significant supply, have been redirected.
 The remaining refinery base is running harder, at higher utilisation, with less redundancy.

 This means the diesel price can move even when crude doesn’t.
 In late 2022, crude had already fallen back below $90, but diesel prices remained elevated because the crack spread was still wide.
 The refining bottleneck was the binding constraint, not the oil price.
+Right now, Rystad is forecasting “very high diesel crack spreads in Europe” through most of 2026 even before the Hormuz closure.
+With Middle East refining capacity now also constrained, and Bahrain’s refinery offline, the risk of a 2022-style crack spread blowout is real.

 What actually moves the needle